BrynGibson/getchu_scape_img_urls/README.md

 Code is able to scrape image urls and download images from http://www.getchu.com

 imgs_urls.csv contains 51916 character image urls collected from 9438 games / visual novels on getchu.com

+A pretrained OpenCV Cascading classifier model was then used to indentify the face from the images and crop the images down to just the faces.